truongd8593/mfix/USER_GUIDE.md

 ### Open

 Open a existing project.
-You can import mfix.dat files from previous releases of MFIX, but the GUI will save them as a new filename with a \*.mfx extension.
+You can import mfix.dat files from previous releases of MFiX, but the GUI will save them as a new filename with a \*.mfx extension.
 The GUI also performs a number of conversions, including converting old keywords to new keywords and conversion from CGS units to SI units.